Alyas Batman en Robin: Production

 The film was initially an unauthorized production from Viva Films, set to be released in 1989 to capitalize on the then in-production 1989 Batman film starring Michael Keaton.
 Shooting lasted into June 1989, with comedians Joey de Leon and Rene Requiestas alleging that Dawn Zulueta was causing delays in the final weeks of shooting due to prioritizing her other commitments.
-However, King Features objected to the use of their characters' names and costumes, which resulted in production being halted a day before its completion.
+Warner Bros. objected to the use of their characters' names and costumes, which resulted in production being halted a day before its completion.
 Despite de Leon's attempt to remedy the situation by proposing to title the film Hello Batman...
 How's Robin, the release of the film was still blocked for some time.
 The film was eventually produced and released by Regal Films in 1991, two years later than the intended 1989 release.

-A sequel was planned, launching Thursday group member and popular matinee teen idol and heartthrob Hector Chua.
-However, those plans did not materialize.
+A sequel was planned, launching Thursday group member and popular matinee teen idol and heartthrob Hector Chua, but those plans did not materialize.

-Spoofs
+Parodies

 The "R" on the Robin costume was intentionally stylized to resemble the logo of its eventual producer, Regal Films, a rival to the film's original production company Viva Films.

-Panchito's Tiyo Paenguin literally means "Uncle Paenguin", which is a portmanteau of the names "Tiyo Paeng" and "Penguin".
-The name is also a double entendre of the Spanish term for fellatio.
+Panchito's Tiyo Paenguin literally means "Uncle Paenguin", which is a portmanteau of the names "Tiyo Paeng" (Paeng being a nickname for Raphael/Rafael) and "Penguin".
+The name is also a double entendre of the Spanish-derived Filipino term for fellatio, chupa.

 Joey de Leon imitates the mannerisms of Fernando Poe Jr. in some scenes of the film.
-Ironically, Poe had earlier produced a similar spoof film of Batman in 1965.
+Poe had earlier produced a similar Batman parody film in 1965.